Bosnia and Herzegovina

 Naš Glas (Our Voice) is an organisation for the Protection of Victims and Survivors of Sexual Violence during War, based in Tuzla, Bosnia and Herzegovina.
 The organisation is directed directly by victims and survivors and aims to face the past, eliminate the “conspiracy of silence” and promote the values of a democratic civil society, such as humanism, non-violence and tolerance.
 Naš Glas focuses on improving the situation of the victims and survivors – both men and women – of these crimes, raising awareness about the consequences of CRSV and fighting stigma and discrimination.
 Naš Glas also works towards the process of creating a peaceful coexistence of the peoples of Bosnia and Herzegovina by contributing to the development of new models and programmes for violence prevention and psychosocial care.

-“Suze”, Association for support to victims and survivors of wartime sexual violence, is based in Brčko, and was founded in 2016 with the aim of providing help and support to survivors of wartime sexual violence, both women and men.
-It is the only multi-ethnic organisation in Brčko that provides support to war victims.
-They represent the most vulnerable category derived from war, regardless of their religion, nation, race, or age.
 It is the first Association in Brčko that publicly marked the International Day for the Elimination of Sexual Violence in Conflict, on June 19, 2021, with the message that they do not want anyone’s pity, but recovery, hope, and justice for all victims of sexual violence in the war.
 Association “Suze” is a human-rights organisation whose members strive to improve their local community.
 They fight for their rights and for their stories not to be forgotten but to serve as lessons for future generations.
-Their message for all future members of the Association is:
+Their message for all future members of the Association is: “Dear mothers, sisters, and others join us!
+We are stronger together and you have to remember: WAKE UP, YOU ARE NOT ALONE!”

 Contact information